varabyte/kobweb/README.md

 $ kobweb create examples/chat
 ```

-which demonstrates a chat application with its auth and chat functionality managed in their own, separate modules.
+which demonstrates a chat application with its auth and chat functionality each managed in their own separate modules.

 ## Templates